 Business analysis is key to defining the business problem to be solved, recommending solutions, and then defining the requirements of the solution.

-A Business Analyst apprenticeship is a great way to develop one of the most important functions of your company.
-Your apprentice will be able to confidently identify problems and business opportunities for your company, provide solutions and assist with the implementation and support of your business information systems across multiple departments.
+Your apprentice will be able to identify problems and business opportunities for your company, develop solutions and assist with the implementation and support of your business change projects across multiple departments.

 Who’s it for?

 This programme is ideal for business and IT professionals wanting a deeper understanding of business analysis activities and best practice.
 The scope of the role means they will have some business experience, even if in a related role such as project management.

 Roles relating to business analysis, include Business Analyst, Business Process Analyst, Business Systems Analyst, Product Owner, IT Business Analyst, Agile Business Analyst, Digital Business Analyst.

 - BCS International Diploma in Business Analysis*

 Here are the topics we’ll cover during the apprenticeship:

 - The role, value and activities of business analysis in enabling and supporting business improvement

 - The purpose, stages and considerations of the business change life cycle